Athletics in Jamaica

-In 90 years, Jamaica has won 42 Commonwealth Golds, 14 World Championship Golds and 17 Olympic gold medals in athletics alone.
+Since the early 20th century, Jamaica has won 65 Commonwealth Golds, 40 World Championship Golds and 27 Olympic gold medals in athletics alone.
 Jamaica has a population of 2.85 million people, making it the 138th most populous country in the world.

 History

 Early times

 Some of the first noted sprinters of Jamaican origin were Alfred R. Downer and G. C. Foster.
 Downer was Scottish national champion in the 100, 220, and 440 yards events for three consecutive years from 1893, but later lost his amateur status, preventing him from participating further.
 Foster attempted to enter the 1908 Summer Olympics, but was prevented from doing so as Jamaica was not yet affiliated to the International Olympic Committee.
 He later became a noted athletics coach.

 Norman Manley, who would later go on to become premier of Jamaica, was an outstanding athlete at Jamaica College, winning six medals in the Jamaican schoolboy championships in 1911, including the 100 yards in 10 seconds, an island schoolboy record not broken until 1952.
 That time would have put young Manley into the final of that event in both the 1908 and 1912 Olympics.